joeyday/glideguide.blog/_posts/2024-03-05-bettergetter.md

   - script include
 ---

-In keeping with my series about GlideQuery, I'd like to share a tool Dan and I made that can slightly improve the experience when you'd prefer to use GlideQuery but have no choice but to use GlideRecord.
+<abbr>In keeping with my series</abbr> about GlideQuery, I'd like to share a tool Dan and I made that can slightly improve the experience when you'd prefer to use GlideQuery but have no choice but to use GlideRecord.

 ## The problem